 Another 200 km from Jervis takes you across beautiful Morton national park.
 The drive is uphill and you can see beautiful mountain ranges stretching westward.
 The region is very scarcely populated and you come across lazy towns with buildings dating back to the 1880s.

 For more adventures travellers several interesting activities include:

 - Simply enjoy a Walk along the beach area

-- Enjoy 1.4 km boardwalk near Huskisson Beach area.
+- Enjoy a 1.4 km boardwalk near the Huskisson Beach area.
 Access from Dent Street & Wollamia Street, Huskisson NSW 2540

 If you have a couple of days to yourself, exploring the central NSW towns and driving up to Captial Territory is a great way to explore the beautiful landscapes of NSW.
 Bateman's Bay is located at a distance of 141 km and takes around two and a half hours of driving along the princess highway to reach this amazing destination.
 Batemans Bay area is popular for fishing, seafood and watersport.
 The water inlets around the city are home to a local variety of freshwater fish.

 If you are looking for some deep water adventure, charter a boat with one of many local operators for the deep-sea excursion.
 Alternatively, you can enjoy kayaking, paddleboards or snorkelling in the pristine waters.

 The B52 freeway connects, Batemans Bay to the capital Territory.
 After an early checkout from Jervis, you can spend a day in Batemans bay and in the late afternoon drive up to Canberra for a night stay and a full day of exploration before heading back to Sydney from the Hume Highway.